-Metal roofing is most common in rural and mountain areas.
-At your local home improvement stores, metal roof panels come in either 24" or 36" widths.
-Common stock lengths are 8', 10' and 12'.
-However, when we install metal roofs, we cut the metal to order based upon the needs of the roof and homeowner.
+Metal roofing is most common in rural and mountain areas, although becoming more popular in urban areas, as well.
+Metal is the most durable roofing material available today.
+At your local home improvement stores, metal roof panels come in either 24″ or 36″ widths.
+Common stock lengths are 8′, 10′ and 12′.
+However, when we install metal roofs, we cut our own metal to order based upon the needs of the roof and homeowner.
 Those that choose metal panel roofs do so because they are somewhat easy to install, easily shed heavy snow and are low maintenance.